WillSams/samswebs-4.0/web/docs/using-storybook-to-drive-development.md

 ![7](assets/images/storybook/7.png)

 Since this is an existing component, a unit test already exists, i.e., [/frontend/specs/shared/components/AlertModal.spec.jsx](https://github.com/WillSams/example-js-react-with-python/blob/main/frontend/specs/shared/components/AlertModal.spec.jsx).
-I suggest reviewing the test to learn the style of the tests within this codebase.
-With that said, writing stories should help inform what tested, so keep that in mind as you go through this example.
+I suggest reviewing the tests to familiarize yourself with the testing style used in this codebase.
+Additionally, keep in mind that writing stories should help inform what should be tested as you go through this example.

 ## 3 - Implement a New Feature